m-lab/ndt-server/spec/ndt7-protocol.md

 Non-interactive clients SHOULD schedule tests according to the following algorithm:

+1. run a test

-0. make sure that the RNG is correctly seeded;
+2. make sure that the RNG is correctly seeded;

-1. extract `t` from an exponential distribution with average equal to 21'600 seconds;
+3. extract `t` from an exponential distribution with average equal to 21'600 seconds (i.e. six hours);

-2. if `t` is smaller than 2'160 seconds, set `t` to 2'160 seconds;
+4. if `t` is smaller than 2'160 seconds, set `t` to 2'160 seconds;

-3. if `t` is larger 54'000 seconds, set `t` to 54'000 seconds;
+5. if `t` is larger 54'000 seconds, set `t` to 54'000 seconds;

-4. return `t`.
+6. sleep for `t` seconds;

+7. goto step 1.

 An hypothetical non-interactive ndt7 client written in Go SHOULD do: